mfdebby/mfdebby/docs/homelab/prevent_suspend_on_lid_close.md

-# No Suspend on Lid Close
+# Prevent Suspend on Lid Close

-To prevent the laptop from suspending or sleeping when the lid is closed.
+I'm currently running proxmox server in my old thinkpad.
+The steps bellow will prevent the laptop from suspending or sleeping when the lid is closed.

 ## 1. Open the logind configuration file